-Section 16: Stocking, Handling, Storing and Disposing of Medication instructions in accordance with OCFS regulations before it will be accepted from the parent.
-Non-child-specific, over-the-counter medication (check one; at least one MUST be selected): ☐ Will not be stocked at the program.
+Section 16: Stocking, Handling, Storing and Disposing of Medication in accordance with OCFS regulations before it will be accepted from the parent.
+Non-child-specific, over-the-counter medication (check one; at least one MUST be selected): Will not be stocked at the program.
 Will be stocked at the program.
 (The procedure for stocking this medication must comply with regulation.)
-(The procedure for stocking this medication must comply with regulation.)
+Benadry I t Neosporin in First aid kit.
 Non-child-specific epinephrine auto-injector medication (check one; at least one MUST be selected.)
-Will be stocked at the program (the procedure for stocking this medication must comply This be stocked at the program (the procedure for stocking this medication mast some) with regulation) All medication will be kept in its original labeled container.
+Will not be stocked at the program Will be stocked at the program (the procedure for stocking this medication must comply with regulation) All medication will be kept in its original labeled container.
 Medication must be kept in a clean area that is inaccessible to children.
 Explain where medication will be stored.
 Note any medications, such as epinephrine auto-injectors or asthma inhalers, that may be stored in a different area.
-Explain here: All medication kept in medication appoard located behind front desk.
-Medication requiring refrigeration will be stored (check all that apply; at least one MUST be selected): ☐ In a medication-only refrigerator located: In a food refrigerator in a separate leak-proof container that is inaccessible to children.
+Explain here: The cabinet behind front desk labeled Medication requiring refrigeration will be stored (check all that apply; at least one MUST be selected): In a medication-only refrigerator located: Medication cabinet behind Medication cabinet behind Medication cabinet behind In a food refrigerator in a separate leak-proof container that is inaccessible to children.
+From the Federal Drug Enforcement Agency.
+These medications will be: (check all that apply; at least one MUST be selected): Stored in a locked area with limited access.
+Counted when receiving a prescription bottle from a parent or guardian.
+Counted each day if more than one person has access to the area where they are stored.
+Counted before being given back to the parent for disposal.
+Other: Explain here: Explain where controlled substances will be stored and who will have access to these medications: Medication cabinet in a locked Bank Explain here: accessible by MAT trained staff Expired Medication The program will check for expired medication (check one; at least one MUST be selected): Weekly Monthly Other: